User Preference Learning Based Edge Caching for Fog Radio Access Network: The Proposed User Preference Learning Based Edge Caching Policy

 We have known previously that ${\lambda _1} > 0$.
 Correspondingly, by classifying $z_n^{(k)}$ into three cases, i.e., $| {z_n^{\left( k \right)}} | < {\lambda _1}$, $z_n^{\left( k \right)} > {\lambda _1}$ and $z_n^{\left( k \right)} < - {\lambda _1}$, the closed-form solution of the optimization problem in \eqref{eq13} can be obtained from \eqref{eq15} as follows

-The entire user preference learning algorithm with the nice property of self-starting is described in Algorithm 3.
-Note that our proposed algorithm only needs to store the last ${{\boldsymbol{z}}^{\left( k \right)}}$ after performing a user preference updating process, and the previously recorded data can be cleared which is helpful to save storage space.
-Furthermore, the computational complexity of our proposed algorithm is not an issue due to its offline property.
+The entire user preference learning algorithm with the property of self-starting is described in Algorithm 3.
+Note that our proposed algorithm only needs to store the last ${\boldsymbol{w}}_u^{\left( K \right)}$ and ${{\boldsymbol{z}}^{\left( K \right)}}$ which will be the initialized parameters for the next user preference model updating, and the previously recorded data can be cleared which is helpful to save storage space.
+Furthermore, the time complexity of our proposed algorithm for one user preference model updating is ${\mathcal O}\left( {KN} \right)$, which is not an issue due to its offline property.

-We remark that our proposed policy can asymptotically approach the optimal solution of the optimization problem in \eqref{neweq-5} as the user requests increase, whose proof will be presented in the next section.
+We remark here that our proposed policy can asymptotically approach the optimal solution of the optimization problem in \eqref{eq_1} as the user requests increase, whose proof will be presented in Section V.